 Smith then pitched for four different teams from 1994-97.
-He led the majors in saves with 33 during the strike-shortened 1994 season, and ended his career with a big league best 478 saves after he was released by Montreal following the 1997 season.
+He led the majors in saves with 33 during the strike-shortened 1994 season, and ended his career with a big league-best 478 saves after he retired during the 1997 season.
 His powerful right arm never required a single surgical procedure during his 23 seasons in professional baseball.

 Smith held the all-time saves record for 13 seasons before Trevor Hoffman broke it in 2006.
 Today, Smith ranks No. 3 all-time behind Hoffman and Mariano Rivera.

-His final totals: a 71-92 record, a 3.03 ERA, 1,022 games pitched, 802 games finished (the top career total at the time of his retirement), an NL-record 546 straight games pitched without a fielding error, three Rolaids Relief Man of the Year awards and those 478 saves.
+His final totals: a 71-92 record, a 3.03 ERA, 1,022 games pitched, 802 games finished (the top career total at the time of his retirement), an NL-record 546 straight games pitched without a fielding error, three reliever of the year awards and those 478 saves.

 Smith was elected to the Hall of Fame in 2019.